timboudreau/shutesburybroadband/broadbandFaq.md

 **Will Anybody Be Left Out** - This will be partly funded from tax dollars, and it is only fair that if your taxes help to pay for it, that you should benefit from it.
 Nobody will be left out.

+**Who Will Pay For This?** - There are a variety of grants and sources of grants available - most notably, the $50,000,000 in the recent IT bond bill.
+That money is currently *authorized* for MBI - meaning MBI will be issuing grants to individual towns' MLPs or entities such as WiredWest.
+The money is not yet *appropriated* - meaning that MBI does not actually have it yet - it's still working its way through the system to them.

+Realistically, the town will very likely have to raise a bond to cover some of the work.
+Ideally, that gets paid back out of subscriber fees over a long period - in other words, the system pays for itself, but not quickly.

-**Will The Town Vote On This?** - At some point we need to start doing the parts of this that cost money, which will require a "debt exclusion override" vote - essentially the town votes to exclude the debt from counting toward the limits of Proposition 2 1/2.
+**Will The Town Vote On This?** - At some point we need to start doing the parts of this that cost money, which may require a "debt exclusion override" vote - essentially the town votes to exclude the debt from counting toward the limitations placed on it by [Proposition 2 1/2](http://en.wikipedia.org/wiki/Proposition_2%C2%BD).

 The town must borrow the money to pay the upfront costs of building the network;  the goal is for that money to be repaid out of subscriber fees.

 **How Soon Will I Have Broadband** - Any estimates are conjecture at this point, but the *best-case* scenario at the date of this writing (September, 2014) is two years from now, probably a bit longer.